awslabs/sbt-aws/API.md

 - *Type:* aws-cdk-lib.aws_lambda.IFunction

-The Lambda function for fetching all users.
+The Lambda function for fetching all users -- GET /users.

 ---